 I stayed with the union but it’s a bit difficult when you’re managing a team of people, it’s kind of contradictory in a way.
-So that was a problem, but I maintained my union membership all the way through and never ever crossed a picket line.
+So that was a problem, but I maintained my union membership all the way through and never, ever crossed a picket line.

-Once finishing work, Mark had time on his hands and wanted to do something in the community–– to do some more political work.
-He heard about Unite Community from someone who was interested in the housing activism taking place in his locality: ‘I thought, OK, that sounds good, and I liked the idea of the union actually doing something outside of the workplace, that was quite important for me’.
+Once he had finished work, Mark had time on his hands and wanted to do something in the community, including some more political work.
+He heard about Unite Community from someone who was interested in the housing activism in his locality: ‘I thought, OK, that sounds good, and I liked the idea of the union actually doing something outside of the workplace, that was quite important for me’.

-In another narrative, Katrina’s upbringing was very different to Mark’s in that she came from a privileged background and an intensely political family with generations of activism, both in the political sphere (Christian socialist) and in the union movement.
-She recalled being taken by her mother to picket lines at the age of 14, and drafted into leafleting against the National Front in the 1970s.
+Another UC member Katrina’s upbringing was very different from Mark’s in that she came from a privileged background and an intensely political family with generations of activism, both in the political sphere (Christian socialist) and in the union movement.
+She recalled being taken by her mother to picket lines at the age of 14, and being drafted into leafleting against the National Front in the 1970s.
 These influences had a profound effect on her own views of social justice.
 Her involvement in progressive causes was considerable, from environmental organisations and international causes to legal support groups and trade unions.
-Katrina was 55, but not in work due to caring responsibilities, and had previously worked as a solicitor, and in a high street bank.
-Her motivation for joining UC was deeply ideological––there was a strong political attachment to collectivism as a way to effect change; ‘I believe in an alternative society, I want to help encourage other people––all of us––to work to change this society for an alternative social society.’
+Katrina, formerly a solicitor, was 55, but not working because of caring responsibilities.
+She had also worked in a high street bank.
+Her motivation for joining UC was deeply ideological; there was a strong political attachment to collectivism as a way to effect change; ‘I believe in an alternative society, I want to help encourage other people – all of us – to work to change this society for an alternative social society.’

-In terms of ideological commitment to activism feminism was the key influence in Eve’s route into social justice campaigning.
-She didn’t have much of a trade union background having only briefly been a member of a teaching union, and because the work that she currently did was not in a sector that was unionised.
-At the time of interview, she was acting as branch equality officer and, despite UC rules, was working, doing sessional counselling on a self-employed basis.
+In terms of ideological commitment to activism, feminism was the key influence in Eve’s route to social justice campaigning.
+She didn’t have much of a trade union background, having only briefly been a member of a teaching union, and because the work that she currently did was not in a unionised sector.
+At the time of the interview, she was acting as branch equality officer and, despite UC rules, was working, doing sessional counselling on a self-employed basis.
 Her background was a working-class family in the north of England with parents who were in the Labour Party and the Campaign for Nuclear Disarmament.
 Eve’s parents were the first in their families to go to university and she explained,

-‘if you were of that generation and in that particular sort of transitional position ––I suppose from a working-class ––I think, in many cases, you took the responsibility very seriously to do something with it.
-They would use the privilege that had been fought for and won and bestowed on them that they had a duty to give back and to make the world better.’
+if you were of that generation and in that particular sort of transitional position – I suppose from a working-class – I think, in many cases, you took the responsibility very seriously to do something with it.
+They would use the privilege that had been fought for and won and bestowed on them that they had a duty to give back and to make the world better.